pasDamola/books-to-scrape/README.md

     pytest
 These tests cover argument parsing, rating parsing, and output formatting.

+5. **Running with Docker**
+    ```bash
+    docker build -t book-scraper . - (This will build the Docker image)
+    docker run --rm book-scraper  - (This will: Run the scraper with default setting --max-pages 3, --output-format json, --headless and Save the output to output.json in the container)

 **Output**
  - output.json or output.csv: Scraped data in the chosen format.
  - books.db: (if --db used) SQLite database with a books table.